Important facts and information to know when visiting Oman

 Points for family visitors to be aware of in Oman

 - Ladies are not required to be covered but should dress conservatively to avoid unwanted attention.
+You can read our full guide on what to wear for children, women & men here.

 - Beyond the bigger towns, supplies of Western brand baby products are more difficult to get.
 Stock up on anything you need whilst in Muscat, Sohar or Nizwa where there are big supermarkets like Carrefour.
 Khasab on the Musandam Peninsular has a large Lulus